oVirt/ovirt-site/source/uncategorized/ipam.html.md

 ### General behaviour

-IPAM capability can be split to two fields:
+IPAM capability can be split to two sections:

 *   Managing IP assignments
 *   Delivering the IP assignments to the VM guest OS